JoeVirtual/KonFoo/docs/pointer.rst

                               update=False))]

-Address of the Data object
+Address of the Data Object
 --------------------------

 You can get the *data source* **address** of the `data object`_ referenced by the